JellyGreen/Public-Hubitat-Code/README.md

 A few notes:

-1. I have not implemented this as a 'Thermostat' Device.
-I could not stand having all the HVAC controls and attributes messing up my screen when essentially all a TRV can do is heat.
-So I have selected the relevant capabilities from the Hubitat Capabilities List - https://docs2.hubitat.com/developer/driver/capability-list.
+1. I have not implemented this as a 'Thermostat' device driver.
+I could not stand having all the HVAC controls and attributes messing up my screen when essentially all a TRV can do is heating.
+So I have selected relevant capabilities from the Hubitat Capabilities List - https://docs2.hubitat.com/developer/driver/capability-list.
-The only downside so far is that when writing associated Hubitat apps, in Rule Machine, TRV will not appear in a list of Thermostats - but you can get to all the available attributes and commands for the TRV by treating it as a temperature sensor and setting custom attributes.
+The only downside so far is that when writing associated Hubitat apps, in Rule Machine, TRV will not appear in a list of Thermostats - but you can get to all the available attributes and commands for the TRV by treating it as a temperature sensor and by setting custom attributes.

 2. As just stated, I have defined a number of custom attributes.
 These are needed to work with the manufacturer specific functionality that this TRV has.
 For example, the TRV has an 'orientation' setting, which makes a different to the accuracy of its local temperature mesurement; so I have a custom attribute called eTRVOrientation.
-The attribute names are pretty self-explanitory but See further in the driver's Metadata for the list of attributes and implemented values.
+The attribute names are pretty self-explanitory but, see below and in the driver's Metadata for the list of attributes and implemented values.

+The standard attributes (listed under Current States on the driver page once the driver is configured) are:

+heatingSetpoint   - (obviously) the heating setpoint that the TRV will aim at - only celsius throughout this driver with permitted range 5 to 30
+                  - a command is implement for setting through the driver page or a hubitat app temperature       - the local temperature in celsius generated by the TRV's own sensor - read only battery           - read only the remaining TRV's battery percentage

+The custom attributes (also listed under Current States) are - at the moment:

+eTRVCallingForHeat : yes or no - read only - one day will be useful to fire up my boiler only when needed eTRVExternalSensorTemperature : e.g. 19.2 - command is implement for setting through the driver page or a hubitat app  - celsius eTRVOrientation : horizontal or vertical - toggles on the driver page eTRVPIHeatingDemand : 0 to 100 - read only - the percentage that the TRV valve is openned by the TRV itself eTRVRadiatorCovered : notCovered or covered - toggles on the driver page eTRVViewingDirection : 'normal' or 'inverted' - toggles on the driver page  turns the digits over in the TRV display

 3. The driver allows for the use of an external temperature sensor - but you will need to use Hubitat apps to provide regular remote temperature readings to the TRV.
 The max and minimum frequency Danfos suggest for sending this data depend on whether, in the driver, you set the TRV as 'covered' or 'notCovered' (custom attribute eTRVCovered.
 The note in the Danfos specification on this says: (a) if TRV is set as not covered - External sensor temperature should be sent to it from hub at least every 3 hours but not more often than every 30 minutes @ every 0,1K change (and that after 3 hours the function is disabled and goes back to standard mode - operating based on the TRV's local temperature readings); (b) If if TRV is set as covered - External sensor temperature should be sent to it from hub at least every 30 minutes but not more often than every 5minutes @ every 0,1K change, and after 35 minutes the function is disabled and goes back to standard mode (attribute value -80)

 4. Events are generated by the driver only in the parse() method. i.e. on reading an attribute from the TRV.
 So a zigbee write command is always coupled with a following read comand.
 This ensures that an Event is only generated when there is confirmation, through the parse() method, that the write command was effective.
 It can take a few moments for this to occur.
 Be patient.

-5. The TRV is configured (in the config() method, to regularly report on key attributes, but not ones, like orientation, which are unlikely ever to change once the TRV is set up.
+5. After installing the driver do press configure on the driver page.
+The TRV will then be configured, via the config() method, to regularly report on key attributes, but not ones, like orientation and covered, which are unlikely ever to change once the TRV is set up.

-7.
+6. Yet to be implemented are things like - setting a weekly schedule (why would you when Hubitiat does that for you) - open windo detection - 'child' locking the TRV

+I hope this is enough of an explanation.

+Good luck...
+Jon

+p.s. - good tip I found in the community chats somewhere if you have been using another driver for the device already is to select and load 'Device' as a driver, use the device page to clear Current States and State Variables (requires the page to be refreshed after pressing the buttons) and then loading the device driver you want to use.